 For Photopolymer Photogravure and similar techniques there are 2 large exposure units (A2 size), light table, inkjet printers, and more.

 The third studio space is a large light filled and flexible space opening onto the outside area used for acid baths and aquatint, cyanotype and eco dyeing space.
-Inside there is another press and ink-up area, as well as a very large table suitable for groups, workshops etc. This space also serves as Silvi’s office station and the kitchenette is tucked away off this room.
-A wood heater and split system keeps the room comfortable all year round.
+Inside there is another press and ink-up area, as well as a very large table suitable for groups, workshops etc. This space also serves as the BPS Office Station and the kitchenette is tucked away off this room.
+A wood heater and split system cooler keeps the room comfortable all year round.

 INCLUSION AND ACCESSIBILITY